-I am delighted to present this toolkit to you, it being an output of Humanity and Inclusion's (HI) 'Intersectionality in Gender-Based Violence (GBV) Programming' project.
-The toolkit was developed by Rooted Impact Consultants in cooperation with HI Specialists and builds on one year of consultations, participatory co-development and field testing as a basis for building it.
+I am delighted to present this toolkit to you as an output of Humanity and Inclusion's (HI) "Intersectionality in GBV Programming" project.
+The toolkit was developed by Rooted Impact Consultants in cooperation with HI through a year of consultations, participatory co-development and field testing, as a basis for building it.

-Making use of Kimberlé Crenshaw's concept of intersectionality.
-HI intends to contribute with this resource to facilitate more inclusive practices.
-This resource aims to start moving the discussion from intersectionality at the policy level to 'unpacking' it and find best possible ways to make it concrete in daily work in both humanitarian and development contexts.
-By so doing, at HI we aim to leave no one behind, and hope it can benefit the global community.
-This resource builds on HI's experience with the 'Making it Work How-To Guide: Intersectionality in Practice' and is meant to be complementary to existing resources such as the recently launched 'Intersectionality Resource Guide and Toolkit' and the Gender-Based Violence Information Management System.
+Making use of Kimberlé Crenshaw's concept of intersectionality, HI intends to contribute this resource to facilitate more inclusive practices across diverse practitioners.
+This resource aims to start moving the discussion from intersectionality at the policy level to 'unpacking' it and finding the best possible ways to make it concrete in daily work in both humanitarian and development contexts.
+By doing so, at HI we aim to leave no one behind, and hope it can benefit the global community.
+This resource builds on HI's experience with the 'Making it Work How-To Guide: Intersectionality in Practice' project and is meant to be complementary to existing resources such as the recently launched 'Intersectionality Resource Guide and

+Toolkit' and the Gender-Based Violence Information Management System.

-First of all, I would like to express my gratitude to USAID's Bureau of Humanitarian Assistance for their interest in this project and for supporting and funding this important work.
+First of all, I would like to express my gratitude to the Bureau of Humanitarian Assistance for their interest in this project and for supporting and funding this important work.

 I would also like to express my appreciation to Rooted Impact for their work on the toolkit, the complementary resources and their particular attention to participatory processes.
-Also a special thanks to all HI's team at headquarters and field level for their contributions.
-In addition, I would like to thank FemCollab for developing the e-learning which will facilitate the use of the toolkit.
+Also a special thanks to HI's team at headquarters and field level for their contributions.
+In addition, I would like to thank FemCollab for developing the e-learning modules which will facilitate the use of the toolkit.